 Specific topics in the survey included in-flight Wi-Fi experience, take-up rate of in-flight Wi-Fi, payment and pricing, as well as customer behaviour and loyalty.

 The findings shed light on an ever increasingly digital world.
 The research highlighted the importance of Wi-Fi on a global scale.
-8 in 10 (78%) stated that it is fundamental to daily life.
-More than 6 in 10 feel that in-flight Wi-Fi is a necessity.
+Eight in ten (78%) stated that it is fundamental to daily life.
+More than six in ten feel that in-flight Wi-Fi is a necessity.

 An Implicit Response Test (IRT) was conducted, allowing Populus to discover how passengers really feel about in-flight Wi-Fi; both their implicit and explicit responses.

 In-flight Wi-Fi was generally viewed positively at a global level, with passengers seeing it as innovative, useful, exciting, safe and high quality both explicitly and implicitly.